 - Wealth conserved in the community is vital to its sustainability.
 Wealth is value.
 Adding and conserving value in the community is the purest expression of liberty, and conserving public wealth locally protects the liberty to add more value.

-- Responsibility in the community is vital to its freedom.
+- Responsibility conserved in the community is vital to its freedom.
 When liberty to add value is taken away by statists, people become less responsible locally.
 Apathy grows and we depend on the state treasury for support.
 Therefore, the conservation of local responsibility empowers more local liberty.

-- Voice and vote together are central to a thriving culture and when kept together they protect the freedom to associate.
+- Conserving voice and vote together are central to a thriving culture and when kept together they protect the freedom to associate.
 The “Count My Vote” movement separates vote from voice.
 This is very dangerous and explains why “Keep My Voice” is so important.
-Having an equal vote statewide only empowers the wrong people to influence that vote, namely big money, the media, unions and establishment elites.
+Having an equal vote statewide only empowers the wrong people to influence that vote, namely big money, media, unions and establishment elites.
 The caucus system preserves both vote and voice within the same local system, which is immune to outside influence.
 Popular voting on a larger regional or statewide scale is very is destructive to voice.
 We should be improving the caucus system and not tarring it apart.

 - Religious and cultural fundamentalism can usurp wealth, responsibility and voice.
 When this happens we give up our liberty to more central control.